microsoft/ELL/interfaces/InterfaceDesignGuide.md

 # Design guide for building ELL interfaces

-ELL interface classes are the public Api used by higher-level languages to interact with ELL. [*SWIG*](http://swig.org/) is used to generate projections of these interface classes to other languages such as Python, JavaScript, C# and so on.
+ELL interface classes are the public API used by higher-level languages to interact with ELL. [*SWIG*](http://swig.org/) is used to generate projections of these interface classes to other languages such as Python, JavaScript, C# and so on.

 The following is a set of design guidelines for implementing ELL interfaces, so that:
-- The Api classes are convenient to use from other languages
+- The API classes are convenient to use from other languages
-- We maximize code re-use between core code and Api, and minimize the gap between Api classes and their underlying counterparts
+- We maximize code re-use between core code and API, and minimize the gap between API classes and their underlying counterparts
 - We minimize friction between C++, SWIG and the target language

 ## Shared types
-Often, POD types (plain old datatypes) and enums from the core need to be projected into the Api.
+Often, POD types (plain old datatypes) and enums from the core need to be projected into the API.
 To do so, pull in the required header from core, but tell SWIG to ignore all classes except the one you want e.g.

 In predictors.i